dpranke/pyjson5/README.md

 ## Version History / Release Notes

 * v0.11.0.dev0 (2025-03-29)
+    * Fix a typing issue in dump and dumps with the `cls` argument; turns out mypy was right and I was wrong and I didn't realize it :).
     * Introduce a new `parse` method that can be used to iterate through a string, extracting multiple values.
     * Add a new `consume_trailing` parameter to `load`/`loads`/`parse`